 "Always," Dorian told him, gazing back at him like some lovestruck idiot.
 It was hard to keep the smile off of his face, a thing his father certainly would have scolded him for; being too expressive was a problem in Tevinter.
 The kind of problem that could end with your death if you expressed your feelings to the wrong person.
 Soon Amjad was stroking him, all but demanding an orgasm from him.
 He was so good with his hands it was a crime, and he knew all the ins and outs of Dorian's desires.
 Again the thought of what Cole had said came unbidden, Amjad promising him he would fulfill his darkest wants.
 The very idea was enough to undo him and in no time he was crying out and thrusting in to Amjad's fist, the orgasm taking him over.

-When it was done Amjad was looking at him as satisfied as if he'd had an orgasm too.
+When it was done Amjad looked as satisfied as if he'd had an orgasm too.
 Offering pleasure made Amjad as happy as if he were receiving, and Dorian felt as if all his troubles had been smoothed away by something as simple as this had been.
 Amjad had that effect on him.

 "I'm sorry I can't reciprocate, amatus."
 He murmured, tired already.
 The stress of the day and then a good orgasm were more than enough to lull him in to a doze.